Operations - Image Watermarking

 Watermark Position

-By default, the API will position the watermark in the center of an image without changing its dimensions or opacity.
+By default, the API places the watermark at the center of an image, maintaining its original dimensions and opacity.
 Let's have a look at a very basic example:

 {